vmware/photon/docs/photon-admin-guide.md

     localectl set-locale LANG="en_US.UTF-8" LC_CTYPE="en_US.UTF-8"

+## The Default Security Policy of Photon OS

+### Default Firewall Settings

+The design of Photon OS emphasizes security.
+On the minimal and full versions of Photon OS, the default security policy turns on the firewall and drops packets from external interfaces and  applications.
+As a result, you might need to add rules to iptables to permit forwarding, allow protocols like HTTP, and open ports.
+In other words, you must configure the firewall for your applications and requirements.

+The default iptables settings on the full version look like this:

+    iptables --list
+    Chain INPUT (policy DROP)
+    target     prot opt source               destination
+    ACCEPT     all  --  anywhere             anywhere
+    ACCEPT     all  --  anywhere             anywhere             ctstate RELATED,ESTABLISHED ACCEPT     tcp  --  anywhere             anywhere             tcp dpt:ssh

+    Chain FORWARD (policy DROP)
+    target     prot opt source               destination

+    Chain OUTPUT (policy DROP)
+    target     prot opt source               destination
+    ACCEPT     all  --  anywhere             anywhere

+To find out how to adjust the settings, see the man page for iptables.

+Although the default iptables policy accepts SSH connections, the `sshd` configuration file on the full version of Photon OS  is set to reject SSH connections.
+See [Permitting Root Login with SSH](#permitting-root-login-with-ssh).

+If you are unable to ping a Photon OS machine, one of the first things you should do is check the firewall rules.
+Do they allow connectivity for the port and protocol in question?
+You can supplement the `iptables` commands by using `lsof` to, for instance, see the processes listening on ports:

+    lsof -i -P -n

+### Default Permissions and umask

+The umask on Photon OS is set to `0027`.

+When you create a new file with the `touch` command as root, the default on Photon OS is to set the permissions to `0640`--read-write for user, read for group, and no access for others.
+Here's an example:

+    touch newfile.md
+    stat newfile.md
+      File: 'newfile.md'
+      Size: 0               Blocks: 0          IO Block: 4096   regular empty file
+    Device: 801h/2049d      Inode: 316454      Links: 1
+    Access: (0640/-rw-r-----)  Uid: (    0/    root)   Gid: (    0/    root)

+When you create a directory as root, Photon OS sets the permissions to `0750`:

+    mkdir newdir
+    stat newdir
+      File: 'newdir'
+      Size: 4096            Blocks: 8          IO Block: 4096   directory
+    Device: 801h/2049d      Inode: 316455      Links: 2
+    Access: (0750/drwxr-x---)  Uid: (    0/    root)   Gid: (    0/    root)

+Because the `mkdir` command uses the umask to modify the permissions placed on newly created files or directories, you can see `umask` at work in the permissions of the new directory: Its default permissions are set at 0750 after the umask subtracts 0027 from the full set of open permissions, 0777.

+Similarly, a new file begins as 0666, which you could see if you were to set umask to 0000.
+But because umask is set by default to 0027, a new file's permissions are set to 0640.

+So be aware of the default permissions on the directories and files that you create.
+Some system services and applications might require permissions other than the default.
+The systemd network service, for example, requires user-defined configuration files to be set to 644, not the default of 640.
+Thus, after you create a network configuration file with a `.network` extension, you must run the `chmod` command to set the new file's mode bits to `644`.
+Example:

+    chmod 644 10-static-en.network

+For more information on permissions, see the man pages for `stat`, `umask`, and `acl`.

 ## Disabling TLS 1.0 to Improve Transport Layer Security

 Photon OS includes GnuTLS to help secure the transport layer.
 [GnuTLS](http://www.gnutls.org/) is a library that implements the SSL and TLS protocols to secure communications.